Skip to content

 "success": true,

-"thread_id": "thread_xyz789",
+"thread_id": "thrd_xyz789",

-"response": "The capital of France is Paris.
-It is located in the north-central part of the country and is known for its art, culture, and iconic landmarks like the Eiffel Tower.",
+"text": "The capital of France is Paris.
+It is located in the north-central part of the country and is known for its art, culture, and iconic landmarks like the Eiffel Tower."

 "response_id": "resp_abc123",

-"is_summarized": false
+"is_summarized": false,

 }